craftercms/docs/source/by-role/system-admin/security/configure-studio-security.rst

 - groups

 The attribute ``secure_key`` is placed by the authentication agent in the header.
-The attribute ``enabled`` enables/disables headers authentication, make sure this is set to **true** for headers authentication
+The attribute ``enabled`` enables/disables headers authentication, make sure this is set to **true** for header-based authentication

 Configuring Logout
 ------------------

-The **Sign out** button link is disabled/hidden by default when headers based authentication is enabled.
+The **Sign out** button link is disabled/hidden by default when header-based authentication is enabled.

-To enable **Sign out** for users signed in using headers based authentication, change the following lines (as described from the above configuration) in your :ref:`studio-config-override.yaml <studio-configuration-files>` (of course, make any appropriate configuration changes according to your system):
+To enable **Sign out** for users signed in using header-based authentication, change the following lines (as described from the above configuration) in your :ref:`studio-config-override.yaml <studio-configuration-files>` (of course, make any appropriate configuration changes according to your system):

 .. code-block:: yaml